-P06 Erosion prone areas in a coastal management district are maintained as development free buffers, or where permanent buildings or structures exist, coastal erosion risks are avoided or mitigated.
+Performance outcomes Acceptable outcomes Editor's note: applications for reclamation should be supported by a report certified by an RPEQ that demonstrates how the engineering solutions by the work will be achieved.
+PO6 Erosion prone areas in a coastal management district are maintained as development free buffers, or where permanent buildings or structures exist, coastal erosion risks are avoided or mitigated.
 AO6.1 Development locates built structures outside the part of the coastal management district that is the erosion prone area unless the development is listed under AO1.1 (1) - (5).

-A06.2 Development is located outside the erosion prone area unless it is redevelopment.

-AO6.3 Coastal-dependent development:

-- (1) locates, designs and constructs relevant buildings or structures to withstand coastal erosion impacts, including by use of appropriate foundations, or - (2) installs and maintains coastal protection works to mitigate adverse impacts to people and permanent structures from coastal erosion at the location.

-A06.4 Development that is temporary, readily relocatable or able to be abandoned, or essential community service infrastructure:

-- (1) locates built structures landward of an applicable coastal building line, - (2) where there is no coastal building line, locates habitable built structures landward of the alignment of adjacent habitable buildings, orlocates lifesaver towers or beach access infrastructure to minimise its impacts on physical coastal processes, or - (3) where it is demonstrated that (1) or (2) is not reasonable and (3) does not apply: - (a) locates built structures as far landward as practicable - (b) uses layout design to minimise the footprint of the development that remains within the erosion prone area.

-A06.5 Redevelopment of existing built structures not referred to in A06.4, and excluding marine development:

-- (1) relocates built structures outside that part of the erosion prone area that is within the coastal management district, or - (2) relocates built structures as far landward as practicable, and landward of an applicable coastal building line, or - (3) where there is no coastal building line: - (a) relocates built structures landward of the alignment of adjacent habitable buildings, or - (b) uses layout design to minimise the footprint of the development that remains within the erosion prone area, or - (c) provides sufficient space seaward of the development within the premises to allow for the construction of erosion control structures.

-A06.6 Redevelopment of built structures in the erosion prone area within a coastal management district, which results in an intensification of use, mitigates the erosion threat to the development, having regard to:

-- (1) design and construction standards - (2) installing and maintaining on-site erosion control structures within the premises if the development is not intended to be temporary.
+AND AO6.2 Development is located outside the erosion prone area unless it is redevelopment.
+AND A06.3 Coastal-dependent development: locates, designs and constructs relevant buildings or structures to withstand coastal erosion impacts, including by use of appropriate foundations, or installs and maintains coastal protection works to mitigate adverse impacts to people and permanent structures from coastal erosion at the location.
+AND AO6.4 Development that is temporary, readily relocatable or able to be abandoned, or essential community service infrastructure: (1) locates built structures landward of an applicable coastal building line, or (2) where there is no coastal building line, locates habitable built structures landward of the alignment of adjacent habitable buildings, or locates lifesaver towers or beach access infrastructure to minimise its impacts on physical coastal processes, or (3) where it is demonstrated that (1) or (2) is not reasonable and (3) does not apply: (a) locates built structures as far landward as practicable (b) uses layout design to minimise the footprint of the development that remains within the erosion prone area.
+AO6.5 Redevelopment of existing built structures not referred to in AO6.4, and excluding marine development: relocates built structures outside that part of the erosion prone area that is within the coastal management district, or relocates built structures as far landward as practicable, and landward of an applicable coastal building line, or where there is no coastal building line: relocates built structures landward of the alignment of adjacent habitable buildings, or uses layout design to minimise the footprint of the development that remains within the erosion prone area, or provides sufficient space seaward of the development within the premises to allow for the construction of erosion control structures.
+AND A06.6 Redevelopment of built structures in the erosion prone area within a coastal management district, which results in an intensification of use, mitigates the erosion threat to the development, having regard to: (1) design and construction standards (2) installing and maintaining on-site erosion control structures within the premises if the development is not intended to be temporary.

-PO7 Development avoids or minimises adverse impacts on coastal resources and their values, to the maximum extent reasonable.